7 Signs You Self-Sabotage

 Self-sabotage is one of the greatest limiting factors to how successful you can be in business and life!
-And the crazy thing is, most people have absolutely no clue that they self-sabotage.
+And the crazy thing is, most people have absolutely no clue that they do it.

 Self-sabotage is one of the most destructive patterns I see in Next-Level Life no matter who the person is, where they come from, what their background is, or what their work position is.